 How is it possible that one person was ‘addicted’ but the other person had a ‘habit’?

-Is Addiction is a ‘Belief’ or is Addiction ‘Real’?
+Is Addiction a ‘Belief’ or is Addiction a ‘Real Biological Phenomenon’?

 In order to make sense of the world, we all develop ‘perceptual models‘ that provide a set of rules and logic through which we are able to make sense of what is happening to us.
 What we believe can have the most dramatic impact on the way that we ‘process’ the world around us.